 The following post was written by K. Jean Forney, M.S., a Doctoral Candidate in Clinical Psychology at Florida State University.
-Her interest lies in research for purging disorder.
+Her interest lies in research for purging disorders.
 You can read more about her and her research here.

-Within the realm of eating disorders there are so many varying factors and potential risks for those who struggle.
+Within the realm of eating disorders, there are so many varying factors and potential risks for those who struggle.
 Research-based treatment can help people get better and live full, healthy lives.
 In addition, it’s important for us, as a general population, to understand that eating disorders, no matter the exact diagnosis, are incredibly dangerous.
 They are not a choice and they affect over 14 million people in the United States.

 Purging disorder is an eating disorder that is not often discussed.
 Thank you to Jean for sharing some educational information about purging disorder with us today.